Oven Roasted Pork Tenderloin for Two

 oven roasted pork tenderloin dinner

 If you’re like me, coming up with ideas for dinner can sometimes be the most frustrating thing ever.
 I make our tried and true favorites, but sometimes it’s nice to try something new.
-This oven roasted pork tenderloin for two is perfect for this time of year, and it’s comfort food that’s so easy.
+This oven roasted pork tenderloin for two is perfect anytime of the year, and it’s comfort food that’s so easy.

 sweet potatoes apples cranberries in bowls